gnubodhi/Dans-Soil-Alchemy/README.md

 ## 🌿 Stage 5: Aerobin or Curing Bin (with Lungs)

-Once compost is partially broken down and earthy-smelling, transfer to a **curing bin** (e.g. an Aerobin) with internal airflow for 2–3 months.
+Once compost is partially broken down and earthy-smelling, transfer to a **curing bin** (e.g. an Aerobin) with internal airflow for 2–3 months, length of time needed is dependent on moisture levels and temperature.

 This allows the compost to stabilise fully.
+Check for even moisture and proper aeration.
+It should smell sweet and have the texture of a rainforrest surface.

 ### ✅ Safety Benefit:
 Produces **fully mature compost** that’s safe for direct use on food crops.
 Nutrients are stabilised, acidity reduced.